Is hybrid working beneficial for employee wellbeing?

 Not only will this improve staff wellbeing, but it’ll also contribute to reduced rates of absenteeism and improved productivity.

 It’s a measure taken to define the overall vision of your company’s approach to mental health.
-This provides benchmarks for preventing and treating mental disorders, as well as promoting mental health in your workplace.
+This provides benchmarks for preventing and treating mental disorders, as well as promoting mental health.

 The policy should apply to all members of staff and it’s your responsibility to communicate it to your teams and implement it across the company.